Siphon880gh/gsc-nodejs-backend/README-developers.md

-# Analytics CLI (Inquirer)
+# Google Search Console CLI

-A cross-source analytics CLI that provides consistent prompts and outputs for querying GA4 Data API and BigQuery.
+A Google Search Console CLI that provides consistent prompts and outputs for querying GSC data with optional BigQuery support.
 Built with Node.js and Inquirer for an interactive command-line experience.

 ## Overview

 This CLI tool allows you to:
-- Query GA4 properties using the Data API
+- Query Google Search Console data using the Search Console API
-- Query BigQuery datasets (including GA4 exports)
+- Query BigQuery datasets with GSC data exports (optional)
-- Use preset queries for common analytics needs
+- Use preset queries for common SEO analytics needs
 - Create ad-hoc queries with custom metrics, dimensions, and filters
 - Output results in table, JSON, or CSV formats
 - Save results to files for further analysis